iameetshah/iameetshah.github.io/_posts/2021-11-29-horizontalChart.md

 ```

 If you compile the code and run you will observe the alignment issue mentioned at the start of this article (Refer 'Actual Result' for screenshots).
-Now, lets amend the code to use Renderer so that we can see the expected result.
+Now, lets amend the code to use Renderer so that we can get the expected result.

-Inorder to create `CustomHorizontalXAxisRenderer` we need to first jump to the defination of `XAxisRendererHorizontalBarChart` for `drawLabels` method.
+Inorder to create `CustomHorizontalXAxisRenderer` we need to first jump to the definition of `XAxisRendererHorizontalBarChart` for `drawLabels` method.
 Next create a new class of `CustomHorizontalXAxisRenderer` which inherits from `XAxisRendererHorizontalBarChart` so we can override the behaviour of how labels are drawn.
-Lastly update the logic by adding following three lines before `drawLabel(` call : -
+Lastly update the logic by adding following three lines before `drawLabel` call : -

 ```swift
     let maxWidth:CGFloat = 136// Update as per your needs